ayaohsu/RabbitMQ-Learning/README.md

 Message Broker: an intermediary program module that translates a message from the formal messaging protocol of the sender to the formal messaging protocol of the receiver.
 It is for the purpose of decoupling.

-Message protocals: AMQP(RabbitMQ implements this), MQTT, STOMP, etc.
+Message protocals: AMQP(RabbitMQ implements this), MQTT, STOMP, etc. These are __application layer__ protocals.

 ### 'Hello World'
 Terms: